 A report from Ming-Chi Kuo suggests that Apple has “completed the hardware development” of the satellite feature.
 He adds that the satellite connectivity feature will come to more and more smartphones over time.

 Famous Apple leaker Mark Gurman also said that Apple is working on this new feature, and it should be ready for the upcoming iPhone 14.
 He added that this feature could also appear on the Apple Watch.
-He states that the iPhone will need a special modem for the iPhone to connect to a satellite.
-A new modem means that the feature might not work on iPhone 13 and older, making it exclusive to the iPhone 14 lineup.
+He states that the iPhone will need a special modem to connect to a satellite.
+A new modem means the feature might not work on iPhone 13 and older, making it exclusive to the iPhone 14 lineup.
 On the contrary, other reports claim that the iPhone 13 has already been tested to have this feature, but the feature is being finalized for the iPhone 14.